 Monitoring blood pressure at home is important for many people, especially if you have high blood pressure.
 This helps you and your doctor track blood pressure more closely to determine if treatment is keeping it controlled.

 Your doctor may also suggest that you check blood pressure at home if he/she thinks you may have "white coat hypertension."
 This occurs when the stress of being in a doctor’s office increases your blood pressure, but it's normal at home.

 Ask your doctor to recommend an easy-to-use and reliable home blood pressure monitor.
 Make sure the size of the blood pressure cuff itself (the inflatable part that wraps around your upper arm) fits properly.
 If your arm is too large for the cuff, the blood pressure number may be elevated even if it’s really normal.
 Ask your doctor for a larger cuff to get an accurate reading or make sure you buy a home blood pressure monitor with a cuff that fits you.

-Wrist blood pressure monitors can also be accurate when used appropriately.
+Wrist blood pressure monitors can also be used but often aren't as accurate.
 Follow the directions that come with the device to make sure you are using it correctly to ensure accuracy.